neoxush/VibeCoding/browser-extensions/enhanced-split-view/README.md

 ## Changelogs

-### v1.0.5
-- **Integrated Toast System**: Added a lightweight notification system for real-time feedback on role changes, pairing success, and sync status.
-- **Target Heartbeat & Smart Guidance**: Implemented a heartbeat system to detect active Targets.
-If no Target is found, the script now provides proactive guidance on how to pair.
-- **Independent Link Dragging**: You can now drag a link onto the 'S' or 'T' icon to open it in the current tab without syncing it to the paired tab, allowing for more flexible local navigation.
-This is hardened to prevent "sync leaks" on complex sites like YouTube.
-- **Shortcut Configuration**: Restored the visual configuration panel and "Configure Keys" menu command.

 ### v1.0.4
 - **Sound Guard (Early Mute)**: Implemented high-performance prototype monkey-patching to ensure zero sound leakage during navigation.
 - **Volume Control & Mute Persistence**: Added a dynamic volume icon that appears when sound is detected.
 Mute state is now persisted across navigations.